wadmes/agentic-context-engine/README.md

 AI agents make the same mistakes repeatedly.
 Fine-tuning is expensive ($1K+ per iteration), slow (days/weeks), and requires labeled data.

-**ACE changes that.** Based on research from [Stanford & SambaNova](https://arxiv.org/abs/2510.04618), ACE enables agents to learn from execution feedback—no training data, no fine-tuning, just automatic improvement.
+**ACE changes that.** ACE enables agents to learn from execution feedback—no training data, no fine-tuning, just automatic improvement.

 ACE agents build a **"playbook"** of strategies that evolve based on experience—learning what works, what doesn't, and continuously improving.